 If Berlin were a brand, history would be its core USP.
 With open-air exhibitions and events taking place throughout the city, Berlin makes it possible for the general public to experience history while also proving that it’s possible to convey even the most challenging historical themes in a popular manner.

 Berlin was shaped by the 20th century more than most other cities in the world.
 Visitors to Berlin and Berliners themselves continue to be fascinated by the city's past, especially the Berlin Wall and the Nazi era.
-When Berlin celebrated the 25th anniversary of the fall of the Wall, the LICHTGRENZE and DOMINO events reached millions of people both at home and abroad.
+Events and festivities celebrating the the 25th anniversaries of the fall of the Wall such as the LICHTGRENZE reached millions of people both at home and abroad, most recently in 2019 for the 30th anniversary of the PEACEFUL REVOLUTION.
 The reception was equally as strong in 2013, when the city reflected on the persecution and forced conformity of the Nazi era with year-long events focusing on the theme of ZERSTÖRTE VIELFALT (Diversity Destroyed).
 Our organisation was responsible for developing these and many other large-scale projects from the original idea all the way to the design and implementation.
 Today, we continue to bring different partners together, working with them on unconventional new ideas that bring history to life for all to experience.
 Most of our unique urban-space projects create a link to the present time.
 For example, the large-scale photos commemorating the 70TH ANNIVERSARY OF THE END OF WWII in 2015 were located on the very same spots where the historical photographs were taken.
+And 2020, a virtual exhibition and more digital offers commemorate the 75TH ANNIVERSARY OF THE LIBERATION OF EUROPE FROM NAZI TYRANNY.
 On the occasion of BERLIN'S 775TH BIRTHDAY in 2012, we contextualised stories of migration and immigration on the former Palace Square with a city map in a 1:775 scale.
 Also, on the very spot where the HUMBOLDT FORUM is currently being built on a 4,000 square metre space, we are creating an exhibition exploring the many links connecting Berlin and the world.

 The Berlin Exhibition invites visitors to immerse themselves in past and present developments that connect Berlin with the world.Details